On this page

 Select the entire character

-4. When you're done, turn off Select ▸ Select Entire Subnet.
+4. When you're done, turn off Select Entire Digital Asset.

 Pose parts of the character

-2. Turn off Secure Selection.
-This will make it much easier to grab different parts of the character because you won’t have to choose Select ▸ Reselect Geometry every time.
+2. Turn off / Secure Selection on the left toolbar.
+This makes it easier to grab different parts of the character.

-4. Select a joint or pose handle (null object), then press RMB to finish the selection.
+4. Select a joint or pose handle (Null object).

 5. Use the translate T, rotate R, and scale E manipulators to move the joint/handle.

-Switch between separate manipulators and one manipulator for multiple selected items in the Pose tool
+Switch between having one manipulator or separate manipulators for multiple selected items

 Use a digital asset’s controls